-I uphold Mrs M's complaint and require Central Markets Investment Management Limited to pay her compensation as set out in the 'Putting things right' section above.
+I uphold Miss B's complaint and require Central Markets Investment Management Limited to pay her compensation as set out in the 'Putting things right' section above.
+If Miss B accepts this decision and compensation is not paid within 28 days of CMIM being notified of her acceptance, interest must be added to my award at the rate of 8% per year simple from the date of the final decision to the date of payment.

-Under the rules of the Financial Ombudsman Service, I'm required to ask Mrs M to accept or reject my decision before 13 July 2022.
+Under the rules of the Financial Ombudsman Service, I'm required to ask Miss B to accept or reject my decision before 27 July 2022.